PCI DSS 4.0.1 Compliance: What Every Business Must Do by 2025

 Level 1:

 Businesses that process 6 million transactions annually for any of the major card brands that follow PCI DSS, such as JCB, MasterCard, Discover, American Express, and Visa, are typically classified as Level 1 merchants.
 However, PCI card brands may also place a merchant into Level 1 even if they do not reach the 6 million transaction threshold.
-This decision depends on the payment brand, particularly if they identify specific risk factors and determine that the company should be treated as a Level 1 merchant based on merit.
+This decision ultimately depends on the payment brand, particularly if they identify specific risk factors and determine that the company should be treated as a Level 1 merchant based on merit.

 Major Requirement in Level 1